Fareweel to a’ oor Scottish fame

 – Robert Burns, 1791

-Exactly two years ago, I embarked on a 12-month journey to trace Scotland’s border with England.
+In 2013, I began a twelve-month journey to trace Scotland’s border with England.
 The result was A Fine Line.

 Starting in the frontier town of Gretna, separated from England by the tiny river Sark, I followed a meandering series of paths, tracks and roads and over the next year drifted from west to east, finally ending my journey at the North Sea, a few miles north of Berwick-upon-Tweed.